 Further Listening

-Carrie has also been on Looks Unfamiliar talking about The Glam Metal Detectives, Handful Of Promises by Big Fun, Shock Treatment, Too Close To The Sun, The Karen Carpenter Story and Man O Man, which you can find here.
+You can also find Carrie on Looks Unfamiliar talking about The Glam Metal Detectives, Handful Of Promises by Big Fun, Shock Treatment, Too Close To The Sun, The Karen Carpenter Story and Man O Man here, as well as Maid Marian And Her Merry Men on The Golden Age Of Children’s TV here.

 Further Reading